PaylineByMonext/payline-php-samples/README.md

 Usage
 -----

-Put this content on your web server.
+Upload content on your web server.
+Run composer install in order to import payline-php-sdk.
 Go to Home > Configuration form to fill your Payline account information and general settings.
 Browse through example forms to discover Payline API and learn how to use payline-php-sdk.

 About